Comment on government regulation

 Step 1: Find Rules to Comment On

 There are a variety of ways to learn about proposed rules.
-Media outlets often cover proposed rules especially if it has a human impact.
+Media outlets often cover proposed rules, especially if they impact humans.
 Public interest organizations like climate action groups might inform people of proposed rules by sharing info on their websites, newsletters, or email action alerts.
 Another great reason to try out some different climate organizations!

 Step 2: Find Your Rule Online

-Locate your rule on websites that help people find proposed and final regulations and comment on them.
-Climate action groups will often help you directly submit with links they send out.
+Locate your rule on websites that help people find and comment on proposed and final regulations.
+Climate action groups often help you directly submit with links they send out.

 Step 3: Submit Your Comments

-The hardest part is creating the habit to take part regularly.
-Joining up with different organizations that send your emails about this type of thing for local and national issues is a big help with that.
+The hardest part is creating the habit of taking part regularly.
+Joining up with different organizations that send your emails about this type of thing for local and national issues is a big help.

 If you want to go deeper into the world of commenting and consultations on government regulations, check out the following:

-For the United States, check out Regulations.gov.
-This portal is to search for rules, comments, and documents by entering keywords such as "climate change" from government offices.
+Regulations.gov — This portal is to search for rules, comments, and documents by entering keywords such as "climate change".

 o Public Comment Project